-Sourcing an inkjet coder should be a simple task but some inkjet coder technologies are so complicated, you might find yourself getting too absorbed into the details of the coder and overlook another aspect of product coding, the ink itself.
+Sourcing an inkjet date coder should be a simple task but some inkjet date coder technologies are so complicated, you might find yourself getting too absorbed into the details of the coder and overlook another aspect of product coding, the ink itself.
 Inks really make or break the product coding application, so, having a better understanding of what makes inkjet inks work for applications might help you get exactly what you want.

 A resin provides the finished ink appearance and is responsible for dispersing “carrying” the colorant.
 Resins provide properties like adhesion, abrasion-resistance, and ultra-violet resistance which is referred to as lightfastness.